Last Updated on January 22, 2021 by Nancie

 Choosing Hooks For Hanging Bird Feeders

 Why would you need an extra hook to hang a bird feeder?
-Often you need adjust the height of the feeder.
-Or the feeder’s hanger might not work with the baffle you are using.
-Or maybe the branch you want to hang the feeder on won’t work with a feeder with a closed loop.
+Often you need adjust the hanging height of the feeder.
+Or the feeder’s hanger hardware might not work with the baffle you are using.
+Or maybe the branch you want to hang the feeder on won’t work with a feeder with a closed hanging loop.

 So what kind of hook should you get?
 When choosing an extra hook to hang a bird feeder, look for something sturdy that can handle the feeder’s weight.
 Look for steel hooks that won’t rust.
 Consider too where you will hang the feeder and how long and wide the hook needs to be.
 (More on this below.)